dogecoinfoundation/dogecoin.com/content/de/trademarks.md

 For more on the Dogecoin open-source project, please see the open-source [licence terms](https://github.com/dogecoin/dogecoin).
 ## So, what IP makes up the Dogecoin brand?
-The Dogecoin brand includes our name, logo, and slogans like "wow much coin" – nearly anything which clearly distinguishes us and our much amaze community.
+The Dogecoin brand includes the Dogecoin name, logo, and slogans like "wow much coin" – nearly anything which clearly distinguishes Dogecoin and its much amaze community.
 We’ve included some pictures below, as examples.
-Our reputation and commitment to Do Only Good Everyday also forms part of our brand!
+Our reputation and commitment to Do Only Good Everyday also forms part of the brand!
-We want to be mindful of how our logo and brand is used, in order to protect the community and what it stands for.
+We want to be mindful of how the logo and brand is used, in order to protect the community and what it stands for.
-In addition to the word “DOGECOIN”, here are some of the logos that make up our brand:
+In addition to the word “DOGECOIN”, here are some of the logos that make up the Dogecoin brand:
       <div class="row">
         <div class="col"><img class="under" src="/assets/images/dogecoin-1.png" style="max-width: 150px;" /></div>
         <div class="col"><img class="under" src="/assets/images/dogecoin-2.png" style="max-width: 150px;" /></div>